 Closures, Restricted Gatherings, and Physical Distancing

-Governor Baker has issued an Emergency Order through May 18 that limits indoor or outdoor gatherings to no more than 10 people.
+Governor Baker has issued an Emergency Order that limits indoor or outdoor gatherings to no more than 10 people.
 It is also recommended to leave home only when necessary and to keep a six foot distance from others when outside your home ("social distancing").

 Closed Public Spaces, Institutions, and Businesses